visidata/visidata.org/podcast-transcript.md

 Saul Pwanson
 0:52:03
 Awesome.
 Thank you very much.
-I hope you are Have a great day too
+I hope you have a great day too.

 Tobias Macey
 0:52:08
-thank you for listening.
+Thank you for listening.
 Don't forget to check out our other show the data engineering podcast at data engineering podcast com for the latest on modern data management.
 And visit the site and Python podcasts. com to subscribe to the show, sign up for the mailing list and read the show notes.
 And if you've learned something or tried out a project from the show, then tell us about it.
 Email host at podcast in a.com with your story.
 To help other people find the show please leave a review on iTunes and tell your friends and co workers